 (f) Interpreting Physician.
 In addition to the requirements of 243 CMR 2.07, a licensee acting as an Interpreting Physician shall meet the requirements of the Radiation Control Board as set forth in 105 CMR 127.014: Requirements of the Interpreting Physician.

 (g) Responsible Physician.
-A licensee acting as a Responsible Physician, as defined in the regulations of the Radiation Control Program of the department of public health, at 105 CMR 127.005: Definitions, must:
+A licensee acting as a responsible physician, as defined in the regulations of the Radiation Control Program of the department of public health, at 105 CMR 127.005: Definitions, must:

-1. Meet the requirements of 243 CMR 2.07(24)(a)1. through 3.; and
+1. Meet the requirements of 243 CMR 2.07(24)(a)1 through 3; and

 2. Actively practice medicine at least ten hours per week; and